About The Pulse

 She loves medical history, discovering ghosts of the past.
 Sometimes that involves hanging out with leeches at the muter museum, Philadelphia's reknown spot for all this medically odd.
 Elana has a knack for health policy but has covered everything from the business of end-of-life counseling to the science of a popular overdose antidote to how the MRI machine can be a source of musical inspiration.
 She's a fellow with the NPR and Kaiser Health News Reporting Project on Health Care in the States.

 Prior to coming to Philadelphia, Elana covered the health beat at KCUR 89.3FM in Kansas City, Mo.

 "Audio is not dead.
 We're here to prove it to you."

 Megan started out as a TV news producer for WHYY in Wilmington, went on to help launch a hyperlocal news site for NewsWorks.org in 2010 and found her home in radio with the Pulse crew in 2013.
 When she's not cutting audio or booking interviews, she's at the beach increasing her freckle count, exploring new neighborhoods and restaurants in Philadelphia or traveling up to CT to visit family.

-Paige is a recent graduate from the University of Michigan and is the most recent addition to The Pulse team.
+Paige is a recent graduate from the University of Michigan.
 She was bitten by the public radio bug during college where she worked at member station Michigan Radio.
 After college, she was as an intern at NPR headquarters in Washington D.C., reporting for the web and dabbling in social media.